jackoginge/HotkeyHero_Public/README.md

 # HotkeyHero_Public
 The public branch of my HotkeyHero, AHK launcher.

+To use the programe, run HotkeyHero.ahk.
+CAPS + SPACE activate the GUI.
+CAPS is deactivated, but ALT+CAPS applies caps lock.

 INTRODUCTION
 ----------------------
 The HotkeyHero progam was heavily influenced by another GitHub member - Asger Juul Brunshøj - which I was impressed by and utilised for many years.
 After some time I deleted my copy of Asger's work and built my own with a similar concept, adding a number of moduals.
 I keep a 'private' copy of this repository for my own personal commands but plan to update this public version with any new moduals I add.